BarnardArchives/barnard_isle_docker/README.md

 You may run Docker directly on your machine if you desire.
 ISLE will not work on Windows natively.
 Mac users are fine.

-Our development environment from above looks like:
+*My* development environment from above appears as:

-Windows Computer -> Virtualbox running CentOS 7 -> Docker daemon -(WORK)-> ISLE STACK
+Windows Computer -> Virtualbox running CentOS 7 -> Docker daemon <--> ISLE STACK {isolated docker network for stack communications}, with service `proxy` {on both internal, and *external* docker network} published ports 80/443 <== WAN

 ## Docker Vocab